CooperASC/cooperasc.github.com/_posts/notes/2012-11-28-board-chair-casey.md

 - Rachel asks about the progress of negotiations to access restricted funds.
 - Mark says there is nothing to announce yet.
 - Lawrence goes through some of the details and says he can talk more about it later.
-- Kristof says that the engineering faculty trusts and supports their faculty's work on the Hybrid plans and had a study-in to show support.
+- Kristof says that the engineering student body trusts and supports their faculty's work on the Hybrid plans and had a study-in to show support.
 - Lawrence says this was a very beautiful gesture.
 - As the meeting goes on a little past it's scheduled ending, Casey says he'd pose a question to hear Nick about why we should keep the school open if we discontinue its scholarships, citing Cooper's founding mission of "Free Education To All" and  school press materials from the capital campaign to build the New Academic Building calling tuition-free education the school's "bedrock mission".
 - Francois says it is not the school's history, as Jamshed's research has shown, and it isn't the bedrock mission.